Editor's Note: This story originally appeared on NewRetirement.

 However, did you know that if you are divorced or widowed, you could start benefits earlier while still benefitting from a maximized benefit?
-You can first claim your earned benefit as soon as you are eligible and later switch to a survivor benefit (or the reverse, depending on who has higher benefits).
+You can first claim your earned benefit as soon as you are eligible and later switch to a survivor benefit (or the reverse, depending on which spouse has higher benefits).

-To collect Social Security on your ex-spouse’s record, you must have been married for at least 10 years and have not remarried.
+To collect Social Security on your ex-spouse’s record, you must have been married for at least 10 years and not have remarried.

 11. Take Special Note of Your Heart Health